emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     ``arena`` is the arena to return the commit limit for.

-    Returns the commit limit in :term:`bytes <byte (1)>`.
+    Returns the commit limit in :term:`bytes (1)`.
 The commit limit controls how much memory the MPS can obtain from the operating system, and can be changed by calling :c:func:`mps_arena_commit_limit_set`.